 Centrally located in Brookwood Hills, Sufi’s Kitchen offers the same kind of elegant, fresh, satisfying Persian cuisine you might associate with your favorite restaurants in Sandy Springs.
 There’s no way to go wrong, but the way to go extra right is to begin with an appetizer combo of fantastic dips.
 Our favorite is kashk bademjan, roasted eggplant with caramelized onions, mint, and yogurt whey.
 Then it’s kabob time: A chicken kabob with a side of nut-and-barberry-studded zereshk polo rice, ideally.

 There’s really one question when the serious Fox Bros. craving kicks in: Are you going Tomminator or going Lopez?
 For the uninitiated, the Tomminator smothers extra-crisp tots in Brunswick stew and cheese, while the Lopez subs in brisket chili.
 There is no wrong answer here.
 The chopped brisket burger with pickles and pimento cheese is a gut bomb in the best possible way.
-But if you’re watching your carbs, the BBQ salad topped with your choice of meat is huge and satisfying.
+For something lighter, the BBQ salad topped with your choice of meat is huge and satisfying.

 The crown jewel of the Niyomkul family group of Thai restaurants serves refined plates that are dressed to impress.
 Imagine all your favorite go-tos getting a business-class upgrade.
 Penang curry bathes tender beef short ribs in the gang nuea, while pad thai features enormous tiger prawns or a whole lobster tail.
 Don’t miss the ka-nom jeeb — prettily pleated shrimp and chicken dumplings with a galangal-scented dipping sauce.